mvdan/sh/README.md

 	shfmt -l -w script.sh

 Use `-i N` to indent with a number of spaces instead of tabs.
 There are other formatting options - see `shfmt -h`.
+For example, to get the formatting appropriate for [Google's Style][google-style] guide, use `shfmt -i 2 -ci`.

 Packages are available for [Arch], [CRUX], [Homebrew], [NixOS] and [Void].